o-ran-sc/nonrtric/test/common/README.md

 `testcase_common.sh` \
 Common functions for auto test cases in the auto-test dir.
 This script is the foundation of test auto environment which sets up images and enviroment variables needed by this script as well as the script adapting to the APIs.
 The included functions are described in detail further below.

+`testengine_config.sh` \
+Configuration file to setup the applications (components and simulators) the test enviroment handles.

 `testsuite_common.sh` \
 Common functions for running two or more auto test scripts as a suite.